ibm-cloud-docs/codeengine/cmd_defs.md

 </ul>
 This value is required. </dd>
 <dt>`-ns`, `--no-select`</dt>
-<dd>Do not select the project for context after it is created.
+<dd>Do not select the project as the current context after this project is created.
 If you do not select this option, the project is automatically selected.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`-target`, `--select`</dt>
 <dd>Deprecated.
-Select the project for context after this project is created.
+Select the project as the current context after this project is created.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`-t`, `--tag`</dt>
 <dd>A label to assign to your resource.
 The label must start with a letter, can contain letters, numbers, and hyphen (-), and must be 35 characters or fewer.
 Use a name that is unique across regions.
 Specify one label per `--tag` flag; for example, `--tag tagA --tag tagB`.
 This value is optional.